cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 _Good artists copy, great artists steal.  -- Pablo Picasso_

-### CryptoPunks, Binance Edition ("Bunks")
+### Punks, Binance Edition ("Bunks")

-> Warning: There is a project called [CryptoPunks, Binance Edition] ("Binance Punks")
+> Warning: There is a project called [Punks, Binance Edition] ("Binance Punks")
-> that has taken the art from CryptoPunks and is selling it as a copy on another blockchain.
+> that has taken the art from  Matt & John's® punks and is selling it as a copy on another blockchain.
 > This is in no way an authorized [Larva Labs] project.
 >
 > -- [February 2021](https://twitter.com/larvalabs/status/1364041628508434432)